alexpulver/usermanagement-backend/README.md

   - Select GitHub as Source provider
   - Choose **Connect using OAuth**
   - Authorize access and cancel the project creation
+- Update the toolchain account in [app.py](app.py)
-- Update the constants' values in [toolchain.py](toolchain.py)
+- Update the toolchain constants in [toolchain.py](toolchain.py)
-- Commit and push the changes: `git commit -a -m 'Update constants' && git push`
+- Commit and push the changes: `git commit -a -m 'Update toolchain account and constants' && git push`

 ```bash
 npx cdk deploy UserManagementBackendToolchain